From Hotels to Apartments and Hostels, Chicago loaded with budget-friendly accommodation options

 3 BEST WESTERN Plus Hawthorne Terrace Hotel

 Nestled in vibrant Lakeview neighborhood and steps from Wrigley Field (home of the Chicago Cubs), this charming Chicago hotel feels like a boutique as you walk up its paved brick path and enter under its striped awning.
 Guests enjoy the contemporary décor as they surf the web using the hotel's free WiFi, watch premium cable television on flat panel TVs or read the newspaper delivered to their door.
 Complimentary bottled water and in-room refrigerators and microwave ovens makes saving leftovers from nearby restaurants easy.
 Complimentary continental breakfast is included but there is a very limited seating area.
-The Red Line elevated train is steps away and guests can find themselves in downtown Chicago within 30 minutes.
-The area is packed with great dining options and runners will delight in the fact that the lakefront path is near to log those miles.
+The Red Line el train is steps away.

 2 Ohio House Motel